Nitesh-Soni/Assignment2.4/README.md

-1. Explain hadoop in layman's term
+1. Explain hadoop in layman's term?

 Hadoop is a complete eco-system of open source projects that provide us the framework to deal with big data.
 Let’s start by brainstorming the possible challenges of dealing with big data (on traditional systems) and then look at the capability of Hadoop solution.